 Several hotkeys reside along the top that target specific Apple-centric functions, like switching apps and loading Mission Control.
 Satechi also sells a version without the numeric keypad.
 Both rely on scissor-style key switches.

-Theis a great and affordable Magic Keyboard alternative.
+The Satechi Slim X3 is a great and affordable Magic Keyboard alternative.

 Macally’s wireless keyboard is a great alternative to Satechi’s model if you want a slightly different design and more features.
 This newer keyboard from Macally comes with all the same features as previous models, but with a more sleek and elegant design.
 That will help it fit nicely within your Apple work environment.